ZAC Prince is the founder and CEO of bankrupt wealth management crypto firm BlockFi.

 Zac Prince graduated from Texas State University in 2008 with a BA in International Business and a minor in Spanish that he financed through online poker.

-Upon finishing his degree, the young American joined advertising optimisation platform Admeld, where he led the sales team in revenue generation before the company’s acquisition by Google.
+Prince then went on to join advertising optimization platform Admeld, where he led the sales team in revenue generation before the company’s acquisition by Google.

 He then became director of sales for Berlin based technology company Sociomantic Labs, which sold to Tesco in 2014.